sherazrazadev/voice_assistant/README.md

 ## Demo Link

-For testing purposes, you can access the demo version of the Botmer Voice Assistant using the following link:
+For testing purposes, you can access the demo version of the  Voice Assistant using the following link:

-[Demo Link](https://api.botmer.io/) *(Replace with the actual link when available)*

 ---

-## How to Use Botmer
+## How to Use assistant

 1. **Start a Conversation**
-   Open the application and click the **"Talk to Botmer"** button to begin a voice conversation.
+   Open the application and click the **"Talk to assistant"** button to begin a voice conversation.

 2. **Interrupting the Bot**
-   If you want to interrupt Botmer during a conversation, simply say:
+   If you want to interrupt assistant during a conversation, simply say:

    **"Stop Emily"**